FairlyTales/Snake_2.0/README.md

 # Snake-OOP

-One more snake, now in OOP.
+Second version of the snake, now in OOP.

 <a href="https://fairlytales.github.io/Snake-OOP">Live version</a>